Zigfib/backgammon-tournament-management/README.md

 - Match generation (all players play each other the specified number of rounds)
 - ELO rating calculations with margin of victory considerations
 - Comprehensive tiebreaker systems
+- Integrated dashboard interface for streamlined tournament management
 - Data persistence and sharing capabilities

-For best results, export your tournament data regularly and keep JSON backups of important tournaments.
+For best results, use the Dashboard interface for round-robin tournaments, export your tournament data regularly, and keep JSON backups of important tournaments.